joeBlinx/JamEngine/README.md

 Here I use a Lambda function, but you can use what you want.

 #### Sound
-It also possible to add sound in you game, but like the KeyEventHandler, it need a config file.
+It also possible to add sound in you game, but like the InputEventHandler, it need a config file.
 ```ini
 path/to/your/sound/folder
 test sound.wav